RemoteReasoner: Towards Unifying Geospatial Reasoning Workflow: Introduction

 \section{Introduction}

-Remote sensing analysis has evolved beyond simple object detection~\cite{zou2023object} or classification~\cite{adegun2023review}, demanding sophisticated reasoning capabilities to unlock its full potential for complex, real-world decision-making.
-Although traditional pixel- ~\cite{yan2023ringmo} or object-centric~\cite{liu2025boost} approaches are effective for narrow tasks, they fundamentally lack the ability to interpret nuanced user intents, infer implicit spatial relationships, or dynamically chain logical steps to answer intricate queries.
-Reasoning~\cite{jaech2024openai,xu2025towards} bridges this gap by enabling systems to dynamically decipher the underlying goals of ambiguous or high-level instructions (\textit{e.g.}, \emph{"Find areas at risk of flooding near critical infrastructure after heavy rain"}).
+Remote sensing analysis has evolved beyond simple object detection~\cite{liu2025boost,li2025rsvg} or classification~\cite{adegun2023review}, increasingly requiring stronger capabilities to support complex real-world decision-making.
+Although existing approaches~\cite{yao2025remotesam,liu2024remoteclip} are effective for multiple tasks, they struggle to interpret nuanced user intent and infer implicit spatial relationships for intricate queries.
+Reasoning~\cite{jaech2024openai,xu2025towards} bridges this gap by enabling systems to dynamically decipher the underlying goals of ambiguous or high-level instructions (\textit{e.g.}, \emph{``Find areas at risk of flooding near critical infrastructure after heavy rain"}).
+Such a geospatial workflow would conveniently accommodate varied geoscience applications~\cite{zhao2024artificial}.

 Numerous efforts~\cite{lai2024lisa,ren2024pixellm,chen2024sam4mllm} have explored reasoning tasks in the natural image domain.
 For instance, LISA~\cite{lai2024lisa} utilizes multi-modal large language models (MLLMs)~\cite{carolan2024review} for reasoning-driven segmentation tasks.
 However, these approaches rely on supervised fine-tuning (SFT) paradigms to train the models.
 Such frameworks constrain model autonomy, ultimately compromising generalization capabilities.
-This situation can be manifested in substantial performance degradation on out-of-distribution samples and catastrophic forgetting of general capabilities.
-Similarly, the remote sensing community has seen pioneering works~\cite{li2025segearth,yao2025remotesam}.
+This situation can be manifested in substantial performance degradation on out-of-distribution samples and catastrophic forgetting of general capabilities~\cite{liu2025seg}.
+Similarly, the remote sensing community has seen pioneering works~\cite{li2025segearth,zhang2023spatial,wang2024earthvqa}.
 SegEarth-R1~\cite{li2025segearth} introduces a geospatial pixel reasoning task that integrates a hierarchical MLLM and a mask decoder to generate both reasoning processes and segmentation outputs.
 However, it remains constrained by SFT paradigms and exclusively supports segmentation tasks.